SorenKyhl/TICG-chromatin/README.md

 The core TICG simulation engine is written in C++ (located in src).
 Pybind is used to extend the engine as a python module (ticg).

-modules are available for both individual simulations and maxent optimizations both at low-level and high level:
+further modules are built on top of the engine both individual simulations and maxent optimizations:

 Simulations:
 - pyticg (low level), just the bare engine
 - pysim	 (high level), wrapper around pyticg for manipulating simulations and their settings

-Maxent Optiimizations:
+Maxent Optimizations:
 - maxent (low level), just the optimizer and dispacher for iterative simulations
 - pipeline (high level), wrapper around maxent for manipulating maxent runs and their settings